 How to resolve selected domains over VPN on Linux

-In todays world, more people use VPN services to work from remote than ever.
-However, in some Cases its not desirable to route all traffic and all domain name resolutions over the VPN connection.
+In today's world, more people than ever use VPN services to work from remote.
+However, in some cases it's not desirable to route all traffic and all domain name resolutions over the VPN connection.
 Even if the VPN-Server wants the client to configure itself to work like this, the client can be configured to ignore the request to route all traffic over the VPN connection.

 For example, with Openvpn the option